joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/08-preview-int-test.md

 > Jenkins X allows users to test and validate changes to code in a specialized fourth tier called a **preview environment**, which is a temporary tier where quick testing, feedback and limited availability demos for a wider user base can be done before changes are merged to master for production deployment.
 This gives developers the ability to receive faster feedback for their changes. - [CloudBees Jenkins X Distribution Guide](https://docs.cloudbees.com/docs/cloudbees-jenkins-x-distribution/latest/developer-guide/preview-environments)

-The plan for this part of the guide, is to run a PostMan test suite everytime we create or update a PullRequest (PR) on its related Preview Environment.
+The plan for this part of the guide, is to run a PostMan test suite every time we create or update a PullRequest (PR) on its related Preview Environment.

+!!! important

+    While committing frequently is important, please hold of until the end please.

+    The idea is to create a PullRequest, rather than a commit to `master`.

+## Code Snapshots

+There's a branch for the status of the code after:

+* adding Sonar analysis, in the [branch 07-sonar](https://github.com/joostvdg/quarkus-fruits/tree/07-sonar).
+* adding OSS Index analysis, in the branch [07-ossindex](https://github.com/joostvdg/quarkus-fruits/tree/07-ossindex)

-## PostMan Test Suit
+## PostMan Test Suite

 [Postman](https://learning.postman.com/docs/postman/launching-postman/introduction/) is a good and commonly used [rest] API testing tool.
 It has a CLI alternative, which also ships as a [Docker image](https://hub.docker.com/r/postman/newman), called [Newman](https://github.com/postmanlabs/newman).